OakAlice/ImpalaProject/README.md

 ## Part 3: Developing Supervised Classification Model
 Code for this section of the project largely duplicated from projects I worked on previously but has been updated to the specific use-case of the impala data...

+## Part 4.
+Dead Reckoning
+Creating exact path reconstruction using the accelerometer, magnetometer, gyroscope, and GPS.
+Back and forth with the code developed in [this repo](https://github.com/OakAlice/IntegratedCollarAnalysis).

 ## Acknowledgements
 Project was conceptualised and funding aquired by Chris Clemente.
 Collars designed and built by Jasmin Annett, Robin Maag, Chris Clemente, and Chris Bird.
 Ethics obtained and managed by Jasmin Annett.
-Data collected by Jasmin Annett, Robin Maag, Chris Clemente, and Taylor Dick.
-Training data annotated by Senna Stewart.
-Data analysis by Chris Clemente, Senna Stewart, and myself.
+Data collected by Jasmin Annett, Robin Maag, Chris Bird, Chris Clemente, and Taylor Dick.
+Training data annotated by Amelia Nelson.
+Dead Reckoning work begun by Luke Jessup and Jojo Schultz, based on code from Richard Gunner.
+Analysis and write up by me.